waffleau/sudoseng/_products/cube-solver.md

 Cube Solver can give you step-by-step instructions on how to solve your cube, and figure out just how to tackle those tricky arrangements.
 There's also a library of pretty patterns to explore, for those who need a cube to match their personality.

+#### Privacy Policy

+The Cube Solver app does not collect, store or transmit any personal or analytic data.
+It doesn't save any data or preferences, or use your Internet connection.
+It also does not use any 3rd party libraries, and it does not interact with any other peripherals or iOS services.
+It basically exists in a little bubble of its own, while the rest of the world marches on.